Tuijamari/lesson-task-htmlcss-module4-lesson3/README.md

 - Changed 'grid-gap' to the latest specification of 'gap'

 Note: the website shouldn't change in appearance, but the styles should become easier to follow and edit.

+## Multiple Stylesheets vs Single Stylesheet
+Having one single stylesheet is good for speeding up load time, while having one global stylesheet and an additional stylesheet per page can help you maintain the project a bit more easily.
+The decision is largely up to the developer, but if you are unsure at all rather stick with one global stylesheet for the whole site.

+If you are thinking of breaking a stylesheet up per page, make sure you have a global stylesheet with all your common styles as well as the stylesheet for that page.
+Do not duplicate styles and stylesheets as this is against DRY principles.
+Ideally you would be using a CSS Preprocessor like Sass to help you manage your CSS, but we'll get to that in later courses.